-- The usage of machinery should be cleared by the management before the particularly fixed assets are used.
-The ownership of the fixed asset is borne by some other companies and the extent of its usage is being decided by the owner of the fixed assets.
+- The management should clear the usage of machinery before the particularly fixed assets are used.
+Some other companies bear the ownership of the fixed asset, and they decide the extent of its usage.

-- Off-Balance sheet and OBS financing are allowed under the GAAP, whereas the company has to maintain certain specific rules as prescribed by GAAP.
+- Off-Balance sheet and OBS financing are allowed under the GAAPGAAPGenerally accepted accounting principles (GAAP) are the minimum standards and uniform guidelines for the accounting and reporting.
+These standards prohibit firms from engaging in unethical business activities and enable for a more accurate comparison of financial reports to investors., whereas the company has to maintain certain specific rules as prescribed by GAAP.

 Changes in the Off-Balance Sheet

-Earlier, the companies with hidden assets and liabilities tend to show a different picture to the investors, potential investors and to the third parties.
+Earlier, the companies with hidden assets and liabilities tend to show a different picture to the investors, potential investors, and third parties.
 Thus the actual picture was not visible.
-After the introduction of disclosure of hidden assets and liabilities into within the Balance sheet, the related party along with the investors would tend to notice the real picture of the company.
-The rule emphasizes on the theory that, the operating assets which earn revenue for the company should be disclosed properly and in an effective manner so that the leverage position could be evaluated properly.
+After the introduction of the disclosure of hidden assets and liabilities into within the Balance sheet, the related party, along with the investors, would tend to notice the real picture of the company.
+The rule emphasizes the theory that the operating assets which earn revenue for the company should be disclosed properly and in an effective manner so that the leverage position could be evaluated properly.

 This article has been a guide to what is Off-Balance Sheet and its definition?
 Here we discuss examples of Off-Balance Sheet (OBS) along with its advantages and disadvantages.
 You can learn more about accounting from the following articles –